Homún · Worth it

 Hours and fees

-Homún’s cenotes are run by local families and cooperatives, so there is no single ticket or opening time.
-Most open in the morning and close in the late afternoon, roughly 9am to 5pm, though smaller ones keep looser hours.
-Each cenote charges its own entrance fee, usually a modest amount per person (approximate — the site verifies exact figures as we confirm them).
-You will pay separately at each one, plus whatever you agree with your moto-taxi guide for the afternoon.
+Homún’s cenotes are run by individual families and ejido cooperatives, so there is no single ticket and no shared opening time.
+Most open in the morning and close in the late afternoon — roughly 9am to 5pm (approximate) — though smaller family-run ones keep looser hours and may close if nobody is around.
+Each cenote charges its own entrance fee, generally a modest amount per person, often somewhere around 50 to 100 MXN (approximate — the site verifies exact current figures as we confirm them).
+You pay separately at each one you visit, on top of whatever you agree with your moto-taxi guide.

 Everything here is cash only.
-There are no card machines and no ATMs you can rely on.
-Bring more small bills than you think you need.
+There are no card machines at the cenotes and no ATM in Homún you should count on — the nearest reliable ones are back in Mérida.
+Bring more small bills (20s and 50s) than you think you need; nobody will have change for a 500.

 How long to allow

-A half to full day covers it.
-Three or four cenotes at an unhurried pace is a satisfying afternoon; trying to cram in eight just leaves you cold and rushed.
-Most people fold Homún into a single day trip from Mérida.
+A half to full day covers it comfortably.
+Three or four cenotes at an unhurried pace makes a genuinely good afternoon; trying to cram in eight just leaves you cold, waterlogged, and rushed.
+Most people fold Homún into a single day trip from Mérida, which is exactly how we’d treat it.

 What to bring

-- Cash in small denominations, for entry fees, your guide and tips
+• Cash in small denominations — entry fees, your moto-taxi guide, and tips

-- Swimsuit worn under your clothes — changing areas are basic
+• Swimsuit worn under your clothes; changing areas are a tarp and a chair at best

-- Water shoes or sandals with grip; ladders and rock steps get slippery
+• Water shoes or sandals with grip — wooden ladders and wet limestone steps get genuinely slippery

-- Biodegradable sunscreen only, and ideally rinse it off before swimming to protect the water
+• Biodegradable sunscreen only, and ideally rinse it off before you get in — the water is fragile groundwater